rdzman/test/README.md

 - License:      ![License     ](https://img.shields.io/github/license/rdzman/test.svg)

-A Power System Simulation Package for Matlab and Octave
+A Power System Simulation Package for MATLAB and Octave
 -------------------------------------------------------

 - **MATPOWER Website**          - http://www.pserc.cornell.edu/matpower/
 - **MATPOWER GitHub Project**   - https://github.com/MATPOWER/matpower

-MATPOWER is a package of M-files for solving power flow and optimal power flow problems using Matlab or Octave.
+MATPOWER is a package of M-files for solving power flow, continuation power flow and optimal power flow problems using MATLAB or Octave.
 It is intended as a simulation tool for researchers and educators that is easy to use and modify.
 MATPOWER is designed to give the best performance possible while keeping the code simple to understand and modify.

 MATPOWER releases can be downloaded from the [MATPOWER website][1], and the latest stable and work-in-progress versions can always be